 Despite the use of synthetic fertilizers, growing foods in the traditional way can bolster food wastage.
 For example, many such foods tend to decay after the long way from the farm to your plate.

 On the one hand, this can trigger more carbon emissions.
-It also means that food wastes will litter all around the streets waiting for the waste management authorities to take them away.
+It also means that food waste will litter all the streets waiting for the waste management authorities to take them away.

 On the other hand, food wastage also means a shortage of food.
 In most cases, it can shoot the prices of foods to the moon because of scarcity.

 However, when you grow your own food, it will be easier to reduce food wastage.
 This means that you will grow the amount of food enough for you and your family.